tarwn/lessthandot-hugo/blogs/content/posts/2011-04-11-get-weekly-transactions-showing-monday.md

 ---
 This [recent MSDN thread][1] presented an interesting, I believe, question:

-For a predefined set of the Application IDs show the weekly transactions and display Monday&#8217;s day for each week.
-The interesting twist in this common PIVOT query is to display a Monday&#8217;s date for a week.
+For a predefined set of the Application IDs show the weekly transactions and display Monday's day for each week.
+The interesting twist in this common PIVOT query is to display a Monday's date for a week.

 Rather than showing a solution for that particular thread, I show an AdventureWorks sample query.
 This query will return top 5 total amounts for each week by Customer (using SalesOrderHeader table).